 The mass of the deuteron is 0.001535 u less than the combined mass of two protons and one electron that synthesize into the deuteron.
 Neu Theory hypothesizes that all the “mass defect”, or “binding energy”of the deuteron comes from the captive proton.
-The proton core that becomes the neutron core, does not contribute to the mass loss.
+The proton core that becomes the neutron core keeps its mass and does not contribute to the mass loss.

 It is important to note that the captive proton actually loses a total of 0.002368u of mass.
 This is because 0.000833u of rise energy is required to link with the 0.000833u spin energy of the two charge shells to recreate the 0.000833u of neucleonic plasm matter contained within the neucleonic hollow that remains with the deuteron.

 An electron cannot just flip over a proton and recreate a neutron.
 The neucleonic hollow plasm needs 0.000833u of rise energy to combine with the 0.000833u of spin energy of the electric charge couple, and the only available source, assuming that environmental kinetic rise energy is not used, is to de-link mass from another proton.